-Elementary (K-4)

-The CogAT (Cognitive Abilities Test) will be administered mid-year to all currently enrolled kindergarten and Grade 2 students who are not currently identified or are identified in only one area.
-Students scoring at the 96th percentile or above on either the verbal, quantitative, or the quantitative/nonverbal subtest will qualify for high ability services in either language arts, mathematics, or both.
-Students who score at the 88th to 95th percentile on at least one of the above CogAT subtests, will be screened further in the appropriate content area using the Iowa Test of Basic Skills at one grade level above their current grade level.
-Students scoring at the 96th percentile or above on the lowa Test of Basic Skills Math Total or Language Arts Total will qualify for high ability services in the corresponding content area.
+Elementary (K-4) Students who score at the 88th to 95th percentile on at least one of the above CogAT subtests, will be screened further in the appropriate content area using the IOWA Test of Basic Skills at one grade level above their current grade level.
+Students scoring at the 96th percentile or above on the IOWA Test of Basic Skills Math Total or Language Arts Total will qualify for high ability services in the corresponding content area.